 We’re all on our own learning curve.

-So, if you’d like to grow pretty flowers this summer, but you’ve had mixed results in the past …
+So, if you’d like to grow pretty flowers in containers this summer, but you’ve had mixed results in the past …

 There are probably one of two things going on:

 #1: You may be missing a few puzzle pieces to growing flowers.

 In particular, growing flowers in western states (like Colorado and Utah) is a bit different than other parts of the country.

 If you had the missing puzzle pieces, you’d be much more likely to be successful.

 Once you fill in those knowledge gaps, you’ll be in a MUCH better position to keep your flowers happy and alive.